innat/kaggle/Digit Recognizer/README.md

-## Hand Written Digit Classification
+## Competition Description : Digit Classification - Kaggle

+Computer Vision fundamentals with the famous MNIST data.
+[Download](https://www.kaggle.com/c/digit-recognizer/data) the MNIST dataset from kaggle.
 The data files `train.csv` and `test.csv` contain gray-scale images of hand-drawn digits, from zero through nine.
 Each image is 28 pixels in height and 28 pixels in width, for a total of 784 pixels in total.
 Each pixel has a single pixel-value associated with it, indicating the lightness or darkness of that pixel, with higher numbers meaning darker.
 This pixel-value is an integer between 0 and 255, inclusive.

 The training data set, (train.csv), has 785 columns.
 The first column, called label, is the digit that was drawn by the user.
 The rest of the columns contain the pixel-values of the associated image.